32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: Kydex

-An interesting tidbit about Ka-Bar knives is the story behind their name.
-Make no mistake, these knives are meant to kill; which is exhibited by the fact that the name literally is a play on “Kill-A-Bear,” which comes from a story of a man who slayed a bear with his knife after his gun malfunctioned.
+An interesting tidbit about KA-BAR knives is the story behind their name.
+The name is a play on “Kill-A-Bear,” which comes from a story of a man who slayed a bear with his knife after his gun malfunctioned.

 8. Ka-Bar BKR7 Combat Utility Knife